-Participation in this negotiated procedure for a low value contract is open to natural and legal persons falling within the scope of the EU Treaties (this includes all economic operators established in the European Union) and to all natural and legal persons in a third country which has a special agreement with the Union in the field of public procurement on the conditions laid down in that agreement.
+Participation in this negotiated procedure for a low value contract is open to natural and legal persons falling within the scope of the EU Treaties (this includes all economic operators established in the European Union) and to all natural and legal persons established in a third country which has a special agreement with the Union in the field of public procurement on the conditions laid down in that agreement.
 FRA is not part of the Agreement on Government Procurement (GPA) concluded within the World Trade Organisation.
 Therefore, the procurement procedure is not open to candidates from GPA countries.

 Please note that registration of interest to participate in the above-mentioned procedure does not give rise to any legitimate expectations to be invited.